 The separate property portion of the total stock ownership is less than a quarter of the shares owned.
 The husband, who only owns stock in community property shares, would give up significant property by ignoring the community property.
 (Okay, half of $35 isn’t significant but imagine this same scenario with $35,000 or $350,000 in community property.)

-If you have financial assets then you should strongly consider hiring a Fort Worth divorce lawyer.
-You should consider hiring a divorce attorney in Fort Worth with experience working with financial assets and understands how to efficiently protect your financial interests in the divorce without figuratively and literally breaking the bank.
+If you have financial assets then you should strongly consider hiring a Texas divorce lawyer.
+You should consider hiring a divorce attorney in Texas with experience working with financial assets and understands how to efficiently protect your financial interests in the divorce without figuratively and literally breaking the bank.